Fiji Rafting Guide: White Water Rafting, River Tubing & Bilibili Rides© Rivers Fiji

 One of the most surprising activities in Fiji is white water rafting.
 While many only experience a side of Fiji surrounding beach resorts and cocktails, travellers savvy enough to do their research will discover its more adventurous side.
-Experience white water rafting, river tubing or even traditional bamboo rafting among the dramatic scenery of the Navua River on Fiji’s main island, Viti Levu.
-We go through all of the rafting companies in this complete guide to white water rafting in Fiji.
+Experience white water rafting, river tubing or even traditional bamboo rafting (bilibili) among the dramatic scenery of the Navua River on Fiji’s main island, Viti Levu.
+We go through all of the rafting companies in this complete guide to white water rafting, river tubing and bilibili rafting in Fiji.

 While you’re here, discover more surprising experiences in the 101 Things to Do in Fiji: The Ultimate List.

-• All of Fiji’s white water rafting trips depart from the Pacific Harbour and the neighbouring town of Navua.
+1. All of Fiji’s white water rafting trips depart from the Pacific Harbour and the neighbouring town of Navua.
 Learn more about the area in The Complete Travel Guide to the Pacific Harbour & Beqa.
-Note that all rafting companies offer pick-ups across Viti Levu for a fee
+Note that all rafting companies offer pick-ups across Viti Levu for a fee.

-• The minimum age for rafting the upper Navua River is eight years old.
-Other rafting tours do not have age limits
+2. The minimum age for rafting the upper Navua River is eight years old.
+Other rafting tours do not have age limits.

-• Bring a bottle of water, sunscreen, swimwear with quick-dry shorts and top, a dry change of clothes to leave on the bus/in the village lockers, closed shoes that you don’t mind getting wet (all tours include a bit of hiking), a sunhat and sunglasses with a strap
+3. Bring a bottle of water, sunscreen, swimwear with quick-dry shorts and top, a dry change of clothes to leave on the bus/in the village lockers, closed shoes that you don’t mind getting wet (all tours include a bit of hiking), a sunhat and sunglasses with a strap.

-• Rafting tours include a dry pack to bring small items so just bring what’s listed above or else you might have to leave valuables on the bus or at the rafting company’s office
+4. Rafting tours include a dry pack to bring small items, so bring what’s listed above, or else you might have to leave valuables on the bus or at the rafting company’s office.

-• While you can bring your own camera equipment, note that it’s highly like to get damp, even in the dry pack provided.
+5. While you can bring your own camera equipment, note that it’s highly likely to get damp, even in the dry pack provided.
 An action camera will serve you best, but the companies will not accept responsibility if it gets lost or broken.

 Rivers Fiji

-Location: Rivers Fiji office, Lot 5, Arts Village, Pacific Harbour.
+Location: Admiral Circle, Pacific Harbour, Viti Levu.
 Trips can be booked and depart from the office.
-Resort pick-ups are available for a fee.
+Resort pick-ups are available for a fee (or free in the Pacific Harbour).

 The Best Places to Do White Water Rafting in Fiji© Chris McLennan - Tourism Fiji

-Offering just about every way possible to experience the Navua River, Discover Fiji Tours promises a memorable day on Fiji’s iconic river.
-All of their adventures take place on the middle-lower Navua River where rapids are gentle and undulating, ranging from grades one to two.
+Offering just about every way possible to experience the Navua River in one trip, Discover Fiji Tours promises a memorable day on Fiji’s iconic river.
+Their adventure takes place on the middle-lower Navua River, where rapids are gentle and undulating, ranging from grades one to two.

 The Best Places to Do White Water Rafting in Fiji© River Tubing Fiji